This post is also available in:

-Being a Taxi Driver in Japan is a Highly-Paid, Freedom-Filled Profession in Japan
+Being A Taxi Driver In Japan Is A Highly-Paid, Freedom-Filled Profession In Japan

-Flexible Schedule and Lots Of Holidays
+Flexible Schedule With Lots Of Holidays

 Sightsee At Work

-Learn More About Japan Through the Training
+Learn More About Japan Through The Training

 Communication is Key

-Great Pay!
+Great Pay

 Foreigner-Friendly Companies With Thorough Support

 While there are many taxi companies out there, only some have support and training for non-Japanese applicants.
-These companies understand the worries and problems of non-Japanese residents in Japan and can support you through the whole process.
-The training cost is covered by the company and allows you to obtain an Ordinary Vehicle Class 2 Driver’s License which is required for becoming a taxi driver.
+These companies understand the concerns of non-Japanese residents in Japan and can support you through the whole process.
+The training cost is covered by the company and allows you to obtain an Ordinary Vehicle Class 2 Driver's License which is required for becoming a taxi driver.
 The instructors teach non-Japanese drivers how to provide Japanese-style hospitality as well as the all-important local geography knowledge and driving skills.
 Other foreign drivers are already working there so you have a colleague support group of other like-minded people in place ready to help you feel welcome.

 This is what a typical day working as a taxi driver in Japan could look like.